Features

 Reference Materials

-The starting point for Boris and Julies pictures is usually a rough, or even quite detailed sketch, the realism of their paintings comes from a skilled use of reference material.
-They have accumulated a vast library of art and nature books, magazines - anything really that shows textures and details they may want to paint.
-Much of this they have photographed themselves.
+Boris and Julie have accumulated a vast library of art and nature books, magazines - anything really that shows textures and details they may want to paint.

 10